AppFlowy-IO/AppFlowy/frontend/app_flowy/packages/appflowy_editor/documentation/customizing.md

   final textNode = textNodes.first;
   final text = textNode.toRawString();
-  // Determine if `underscore` already exists in the text node final previousUnderscore = text.indexOf('_');
+  // Determine if an 'underscore' already exists in the text node final previousUnderscore = text.indexOf('_');
   if (previousUnderscore == -1) {
     return KeyEventResult.ignored;
   }

-  // Delete the previous `underscore`,
+  // Delete the previous 'underscore',
-  // update the style of the text surrounded by two underscores to `italic`,
+  // update the style of the text surrounded by the two underscores to 'italic',
   // and update the cursor position.
   TransactionBuilder(editorState)
     ..deleteText(textNode, previousUnderscore, 1)